Qumulo/qumulo-filesystem-walk/README.md

 This will look at the metadata on each file and write any results to a file where the file or directory looks like '0\*\*' on the mode bits.

-### Add a new ACE "access control entry" to all items in a directory
+### Add a new read ACE "access control entry" to all items in a directory

 `python qwalk.py -s product.eng.qumulo.com -d /test -c ApplyAcls --add_entry examples/ace-everyone-read-only.json`

 This will look at all items within the specified start path `-d` and then add a new ACE.
 Specifically, it will add the ace in the example file examples/ace-everyone-read-only.json.
+By default, it will only output the list of items that will be changed to a log file.
+If you want to apply the changes specified, please add the `-g` argument.

+### Add a new 'traverse/execute' ACE "access control entry" to all (and only) subdirectories in a directory

+`python qwalk.py -s product.eng.qumulo.com -d /test -c ApplyAcls --add_entry examples/ace-everyone-execute-traverse.json --dirs_only`

+This will look at all items within the specified start path `-d` and then add a new execute/traverse ACE for the Authenticated Users SID as specified in examples/ace-everyone-execute-traverse.json.
 By default, it will only output the list of directories that will be changed to a log file.
 If you want to apply the changes specified, please add the `-g` argument.

 ### Replace *ALL* ACLs on all items in a directory